n-brindley/aurora-scale-sizes/README.md

 where h is the emission height in km (e.g. 100 km).

 Set mpp_base to something comparable to mpp, say rounded to the nearest 10 or 5.

+Tweak the other optional parameters to adjust the de-noising.
+Stricter de-noising makes it more likely you'll miss subtle structures.

 The plotting function gives a quick overview of the output.